South Caucasus Pipeline

 The South Caucasus Pipeline (also known as Baku–Tbilisi–Erzurum Pipeline, BTE pipeline, or Shah Deniz Pipeline) is a natural gas pipeline from the Shah Deniz gas field in the Azerbaijan sector of the Caspian Sea to Turkey.
-It runs parallel to the Baku–Tbilisi–Ceyhan pipeline (oil).
+It runs parallel to the Baku–Tbilisi–Ceyhan oil pipeline.

 History

 On 21 May 2006, the commissioning gas was pumped to the pipeline from the Sangachal Terminal.
 First deliveries through the pipeline commenced on 30 September 2006.
 Deliveries of gas from Shah Deniz gas field started on 15 December 2006.

-On 12 August 2008, the pipeline operator BP closed the pipeline for safety reasons because of the South Ossetia conflict.
-Gas supplies were resumed on 14 August 2008.
+On 12 August 2008, the pipeline operator BP briefly closed the pipeline for safety reasons because of the South Ossetia conflict, resuming supply two days later.

 Description

 The 42 in diameter gas pipeline runs through the same corridor as the Baku–Tbilisi–Ceyhan pipeline until Erzurum, where BTC turns south to the Mediterranean.
 It is 692 km long, of which 442 km is in Azerbaijan and 248 km in Georgia.
 The initial capacity of the pipeline was 8.8 e9m3 of gas per year.
 For the second stage of the Shah Deniz development, the capacity was increased up to 24 e9m3 by adding additional looping and two new compressor stations, costing $3 billion.
 As the pipeline has the potential to be connected to Turkmen and Kazakh producers through the planned Trans-Caspian Gas Pipeline, Azerbaijan has proposed expanding its capacity up to 60 e9m3 by building a second line of the pipeline.